 - The fund will not invest in companies that derive 30 percent or more of their income from oil sands extraction, as well as mining companies and power producers that themselves, or consolidated with entities they control, derive 30 percent or more of their income from thermal coal, or base 30 percent or more of its business on thermal coal27. - The fund will not invest in companies that are in breach of the UN Global Compact or OECD guidelines.
-Before any exclusion, we will evaluate whether we are able to influence the company' s behavior through active ownership28. - The fund shall not invest in companies with exposure to controversial weapons29. - The fund excludes companies that produce pornography, tobacco or cannabis for recreational use.
+Before any exclusion, we will evaluate whether we are able to influence the company's behavior through active ownership28. - The fund shall not invest in companies with exposure to controversial weapons29. - The fund excludes companies that produce pornography, tobacco or cannabis for recreational use.

 27 In addition, companies with an annual extraction of more than 20 million tonnes of thermal coal or power capacity of more than 10,000 MW from (combustion of) thermal coal may be excluded from the investment universe or placed under observation.
-Exceptions can be made for companies that are considered to be in transition, based on forward-looking assessments of the companies, including any plans that will change the level of extraction of or power capacity linked to thermal coal and/or reduce the share of income or business linked to oil sands or thermal coal and/or increase the share of income or business linked to renewable energy sources.
+Exceptions can be made for companies that are considered to be in transition, based on forward-looking assessments of the companies, including any plans that will change the level of extraction of or power capacity linked to thermal coal and/or reduce the share of income or business linked to renewable energy sources.